molikto/ChihuahuaLang/README.md

 of all the things we said above, `Tree` is a `object`, `SyntaxForm` is all constant. `Widget`s and `Ast` is value, and is functional. so almost all the states is contained in the `Tree` object

+# analysis of traditional editing

+text is a sequence of characters [0, n), when edit, their is a cursor position,[0, n]

+a keyboard stroke will produce
+  1. add char after the cursor, and move the cursor
+  2. delete the element before/after the cursor, and move the cursor
+  3. selection and copy paste

+# analysis tree editing

+1. selection: you can select a node, but sometimes it is also helpful if you can select multiple child nodes of a node then pasting is wired, suppose you are selecting a node, you can
+   1. paste the content in current node, if you only have one node to paste
+   2. paste the content as childs
+   3. paste the content as sibling
+1. their is no more empty string
+2. cursor position has became wired